raunakchowdhury/rm-rf/README.md

   Plants, if they can shoot, will automatically shoot at either the Zomboss and incoming zombies.
 They cannot shoot at zombies outside of the lane that they are on.
 Obviously, barrier plants like the Wall-Nut cannot shoot at zombies.

-  You can consult the "Scores" tab to see your highest score (as you play the game multiple times, the leaderboard will sort itself automatically.
-See "Quicksort.")

   See the diagram below for further reference.
   [ADD DIAGRAM HERE]
 ## UI